-Shoreme Lease and Ose Agreement This Shoreline Lease and Use Agreement (the "Agreement") is entered into by and between the North Texas Municipal Water District ("NTMWD"), a conservation and reclamation district created under Article 16, Section 59, of the Texas Constitution, and · Recitals WHEREAS, NTMWD and Lessee are authorized to enter into this Agreement pursuant to Chapter 62, Acts of the 52nd Legislature, 1951 (Article 8280-141, Vernon's Texas Civil Statutes) and other applicable laws; WHEREAS, NTMWD intends to operate Bois d'Arc Lake (the "Lake") as a public drinking water supply reservoir and will provide opportunities for public recreation on the Lake; WHEREAS, Lessee owns land adjacent to NTMWD-owned property at the Lake (the "Property") and seeks to lease and use the adjacent NTMWD-owned property ("Leased Property") and make improvements on the Leased property, including structures and facilities on or over the water surface of the Lake (the "Improvements"); WHEREAS, Lessee acknowledges there may be a Permanent Flowage and Flood Easemen ("Easement") associated with the Lessee's private property, on land located between the 541 MSL and 545 MSL contour elevations; WHEREAS, Lessee is aware the conditions of the Easement are permanently in effect and are separate from the requirements and conditions of this Agreement and the Shoreline Management Plan ("SMP"); WHEREAS, this Agreement may authorize certain uses of the Easement, in addition to uses of the Leased Property, which shall not be inconsistent with conditions of the Easement, but may impose further restrictions on the Easement, for which the Lessee agrees to comply with, in accordance with the terms of this Agreement; WHEREAS, Lessee notified NTMWD on that Lessee intends to complete the Improvements as more fully described below (the "Project"); WHEREAS, NTMWD has reviewed the Lessee's application for a Shoreline Lease and Use Agreement; WHEREAS, Lessee has reviewed this Agreement and accepts its terms and conditions, including the general and special conditions described herein;
+This Shoreline Leas se an d Use e Agree ment (the "Agr eemen t") is entered into by and between the North To exas] Municipal Wate er D istrict ("NTM (WD"), a conse rvatior and reclamation district created under Article 16, Section 59, of the Texas Constitution, and , a/an ("Les ssee').
+N' ΓMWD and Lessee may y also be referred to individually as a "Party" or collec tivel y as the "l Partie s."

+Recitals

+WHEREAS, NTMWD and Lessee are authorized to enter into this Agreement pursuant to Chapter 62, Acts of the 52nd Legislature, 1951 (Article 8280-141, Vernon's Texas Civil Statutes) and other applicable laws;

+WHEREAS, NTMWD operates Bois d'Arc Lake (the "Lake") as a public drinking water supply reservoir and allows opportunities for public recreation on the Lake;

+WHEREAS, Lessee owns land adjacent to NTMWD-owned property at the Lake (the "Property") and seeks to lease and use the adjacent NTMWD-owned property (the "Leased Property") and make improvements on the Leased property, including structures and facilities on or over the water surface of the Lake (the "Improvements");

+WHEREAS, Lessee acknowledges there may be a Permanent Flowage and Flood Easement (the "Easement") associated with the Property, on land located between the 541 feet mean sea level ("MSL") and 545 MSL contour elevations;

+WHEREAS, Lessee is aware the conditions of the Easement are permanently in effect and are separate from the requirements and conditions of this Agreement and the Shoreline Management Plan ("SMP");

+WHEREAS, this Agreement may authorize certain uses of the Easement, in addition to uses of the Leased Property, which shall not be inconsistent with conditions of the Easement, but may impose further restrictions on the Easement, for which the Lessee agrees to comply with, in accordance with the terms of this Agreement;

+WHEREAS, Lessee notified NTMWD that Lessee intends to complete the Improvements as more fully described below (the "Project");

+WHEREAS, NTMWD has reviewed the Lessee's Shoreline Lease and Use Agreement Application Form and all other required information for such application;

+WHEREAS, Lessee has reviewed this Agreement and accepts its terms and conditions, including the general and special conditions described herein;
-NOW THEREFORE, in consideration of the mutual covenants and agreements herein contained,

-NTMWD agrees to grant Lessee the right to lease and use the Leased Property, and Lessee agrees to pay for such lease and use, upon the terms and conditions and for the consideration hereinafter set forth, to wit:
+NOW THEREFORE, in consideration of the mutual covenants and agreements herein contained, NTMWD agrees to grant Lessee the right to lease and use the Leased Property, and Lessee agrees to pay for such lease and use, upon the terms and conditions and for the consideration hereinafter set forth, to wit: